plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 ## Subtyping

-The subtyping relation, written `A <: B`, defines when an implicit cast is allowed, via the subsumption rule.
+The subtyping relation, written `A <: B`, defines when an implicit cast is allowed via the subsumption rule.
 The following data type definition specifies the subtyping rules for natural numbers, functions, and record types.
 We discuss each rule below.